Rappahannock County, Virginia: Community facilities and activities

-There are no stoplights in Rappahannock County, making it the only county in Virginia without them.
+There are no stoplights in Rappahannock County.
 There are also no large stores, franchise fast-food places, or sprawling subdivisions in the county.

 The county maintains one public library, located in the central part of the county, managed by three employees and a nine-member Board of Trustees.
 In 2020, there were 3,349 library card holders, circulation was 22,245, and there were 16,768 individual uses of the library's WiFi; the latter statistic is indicative of the lack of internet service to the county.
 The operating budget for the library was $315,857, of which the county provided 66%, the State provided 15%, and 19% was from endowment and other sources.

 In nighttime photos taken from space, the county is one of the few conspicuous dark spots amid a blaze of lights illuminating the East Coast from Miami to Maine.
 It is one of the last places on the East Coast with a view of the Milky Way.
 In 2019, the Rappahannock County Park was certified as an International Dark-Sky Park by the International Dark-Sky Association.
 It is the third Virginia park to receive a Dark-Sky Park designation, the other two being state parks.
 Rappahannock County Park is also the third county park in the U.S. to be awarded this honor.
 Throughout the year, multiple lectures and dark sky viewing events are held during evenings in the Park.

 There are seven volunteer fire and rescue companies in the county.
 Amissville, Castleton, Chester Gap, Flint Hill, and Washington handle both fire and ambulance calls; Sperryville has separate squads.
 None of the members of these squads have paid positions.
 The county is served by the weekly Rappahannock News newspaper.
 The county seat of Washington is home to the three Michelin Star Inn at Little Washington.
 Thirty-five churches are located in the county, although many of these have small congregations.
 There are two medical facilities.
 The Rappahannock Historical Society, founded in 1964 and located in the town of Washington, serves as a resource for historical and genealogical information about the county.